Estimated reading time: 7 minutes

 Ever hear of Conversion Rate Optimization (CRO)?
 In a nutshell, CRO is an approach used to increase website activity through actions (downloading an app, newsletter sign-ups, etc.)

-If you’ve been pondering over optimizing your site to boost traffic, you probably have a laundry list of to-dos.
+If you’ve been pondering how to optimize your site best to boost traffic, you probably have a laundry list of to-dos.
 Or maybe you are only focused on improving SEO to make your site more visible on search engines.
-No matter what, utilizing Conversion Rate Optimization strategy is an excellent place to start and even more so if you already use a tool like Google Analytics!
+No matter what, utilizing a Conversion Rate Optimization strategy is an excellent place to start and even more so if you already use a tool like Google Analytics!

 If you have GA set up, then you’re one step ahead already!
 You have access to LOTS of info that’s measurable (more on that later)!

 Now to help paint a picture of how you can narrow down your focal point and ultimately find something worthwhile to improve upon (that’s measurable), we’ve come up with a scenario.

 Let’s say that your “Avg.
 Session duration over time” has dropped and you need to figure out why.

 - At first, keep in mind that you’d be unsure of which action to take because research hasn’t been completed.
 You’d only be aware of the issue.

 - Also, right off the bat is where many people run into trouble because they end up assuming they know how to solve the problem even before they know what’s causing it!

 Now let’s assume the person responsible for figuring out why the session duration dropped already “knows” why it happened (and skips research entirely).